 At this time, it appears that the evidence they provide is generally not overwhelmingly conclusive in many crashes, but they are likely to be better than no evidence at all.
-In some case, they may eliminate some some he-said-she-said disputes over what happened at the time of a crash.
+In some cases, they may eliminate some he-said-she-said disputes over what happened at the time of a crash.

 Quality of the picture and field-of-view can influence the usefulness of the video and for them to be helpful, it is important that they show what happened in the seconds prior to the collision.
 Typically they are mounted to capture the view out of the front window, but some drivers also mount them rear facing, but that is less common.

-The recording all of your movement and or tracking all of driving activity creates privacy concerns.
+The recording all of your movement and/or tracking all of your driving activity creates privacy concerns.
 Many drivers do not trust their insurers sufficiently to allow them to collect this data.
-Absent strict legal controls, these companies have no restrictions on how they gather this information or how they used it.
+Absent strict legal controls, these companies have no restrictions on how they gather this information or how they use it.